How to Get Someone to Introduce Their Clients to You: 6 Practical Steps For Professional Services Firms

 2. Keep Your Message Simple

-The other part of getting your message across should be to bang the drum repeatedly but not excessively.
+Another part of getting your message across should be to bang the drum repeatedly but not excessively.
 Some marketers swear by the ‘Rule of 7’ in this regard.
 This says that anyone - in this case your referrer - needs to hear your message seven times before they take action.
 Again, your articles, newsletters and seminars - as well as informal chats about what you’re up to - have an enormous role to play here.

 4. Do Things In Person

-Thanks to social media and email and so on we hear from each other more than ever before.
+Thanks to social media, messaging apps and email we hear from each other more than ever before.
 But as far as I can tell, we probably actually see each other less often than ever.
 And yet, there are so many advantages to seeing someone in the flesh.
-When you’re face-to-face you have the chance to read body language; you’re more likely to receive the unfiltered impromptu, unscripted truth; and you can have a more authentic and meaningful conversation.

 The moral of the story?
 If you really want to know people and what they do and have them know you and what you do (an essential for a referral-based relationship), you’re going to have to get out from behind your desk.

-5. Practise The Platinum Rule
+5. Practise ‘The Platinum Rule’

-We all know the golden rule about treating other people the way you want to be treated yourself.
-To cultivate referrers I think you need to go even one better and practise the platinum rule - which is to treat other people the way they want to be treated.
+We all know the Golden Rule about treating other people the way you want to be treated yourself.
+To cultivate referrers I think you need to go even one better and practise ‘The Platinum Rule’ - which is to treat other people the way they want to be treated.

 This involves putting yourself in their shoes and doing what they want you to do when it comes to the referral relationship, especially after they’ve introduced you to someone.

-For me, this means copying them into your emails with any referral they send your way (at least where it’s reasonable - I’m not suggesting you start disclosing a client’s confidential information to them).
 I also think it involves picking up the phone or dropping into their office at regular intervals to let them know how any relationship is progressing.
 If they want to be kept up with what’s happening in the client’s business do this too.

 And be on the lookout for any opportunities to send their way too - referrals should always be a two-way street where possible.